NLNZDigitalPreservation/nlnz-tools-sip-generation-newspapers/docs/source/guides/script-runner-guide.rst

 This field was added for the Stuff Life supplements which have reverted to using the DOM titlecode, but it remains in place in case it changes back.

-``SUBSTITUTABLE_SUPPLEMENTS`` (optional) is like SUPPLEMENTS, however these are supplements that are the same across multiple titles.
-Occasionally only one of these is included in the FTP folder and this existing title needs to be substituted for the missing ones.
-In the example above there are three supplements which are grouped together by the INITIALS property "FP".
-One of these "FPD" has the MASTER property set to true, while the others are false.
-Therefore, when this title is present but the others are missing, this MASTER copy will be substituted for the missing "FPD" and "FPW" files, and placed in their respective PARENT folders.
-This field only needs to be present if the newspaper type has such supplements.
-If present then each entry needs a ``PARENT`` property, which is the parent title it belongs to; an ``INITIALS`` property, which is the initials it begins with and which are used to group together the supplements which can be substituted for each other; a ``MASTER`` property, which identifies the title which can be swapped for the others.
-In this case FPD is always present while FPP and FPW are the ones which are usually missing, so FPD is used as the MASTER.
-This processing happens during the pre-processing stage.
-This field is currently only used for the Stuff Forever Project supplements.

 ``IGNORE`` (optional) is a list of terms that, if present in the qualifier section of a filename, indicate that file should be ignored and not included in the sip.
 Files with theses terms in the filenames will be placed in the for-review/IGNORED folder.
 In the case of Are Media, these are poster files which are not part of the publication.